Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

 This tool is release under MIT license (see [LICENSE](LICENSE)).

 ## Acknowledgement
-This project was supported by the [FUNLAB](https://depts.washington.edu/funlab/), [University of Washington](http://www.washington.edu/).
+This project was supported by the [FUNLAB](https://depts.washington.edu/funlab/), [University of Washington](http://www.washington.edu/), and [Silkwave Holdings](https://silkwave.com.hk/).
 This project is not possible without multiple great opensourced codebases.
 We list some notable examples below.

 * [microDoppler](https://github.com/Xiangyu-Gao/mmWave-radar-signal-processing-and-microDoppler-classification)
 * [ramp-cnn](https://github.com/Xiangyu-Gao/Radar-multiple-perspective-object-detection)